IepIweidieng/TJAPlayer3/tja.md

 Start the definition of a layer of the layer section.
 A layer can span over multiple layer sections.

 * `#LAYER <no-punctuation-str-name-layer>`
-* `#LAYER <no-punctuation-str-name-layer>, <int-layer-relative-overlapping-order>`
-  * Specify the overlapping order relative to other layers in the current layer section (default: 0).
-Notes from a layer with a more positive number overlap the notes from layers with less positive overlapping orders.
-Notes outsides the current layer section are not affected.
 * `#LAYER` / `#LAYER default`
   * Start the definition of the default layer.